-The Feed Roller Control Bar on the back of the hopper controls the material feed into the chipper.
+The Feed Roller Control bar on the back of the hopper controls the material feed into the chipper.
 The control bar has four positions-Stop, Forward, Reverse, Stop.
 Decals on the side of the feed table indicate feed control bar operation.

-The control bar can be moved freely between Forward and Reverse.
-Once moved into either Stop position, the bar is locked there until the Detent Release Lever is pulled up to release it.
+The control bar can be moved freely between Forward (2) and Reverse (3).
+Once moved into either Stop position (1 or 4), the bar is locked there until the Detent Release Lever is pulled up to release it.

-Fig. 13 - Feed Roller Control Bar Positions (RH side shown)
+Fig. 12-Feed Roller Control Bar Positions

-4.4.1 STOP Positions
+5.4.1 STOP Positions